-There are total 14 cenotaphs, some are inside the compound and others just outside the compound on the banks of river Betwa.
+There is a total of 14 cenotaphs, some are inside the compound and others just outside the compound on the banks of river Betwa.

 All the cenotaphs are in a similar rectangular design with high spires except for Raja Bir Singh’s cenotaphs, which is made in the Mughal style of architecture.
 These Cenotaphs or Chattari’s have 2 to 3 stories but the stairs leading to upper floors are closed to protect the structure from destruction.

 The cenotaphs compound is surrounded by a high wall and there is a caretaker at the gate.
-The cenotaphs premise is well maintained and have manicured gardens.
+The cenotaphs premise is well maintained and has manicured gardens.

-These cenotaphs can be seen from Orchha bridge as well as from Orchha wildlife century.
+These cenotaphs can be seen from the Orchha bridge as well as from the Orchha wildlife century.